 © Edwardgerges | Dreamstime.com

 When it comes to health concerns, cancer is at the top of the list for most people.
 Some risk factors for cancer are beyond your control; for example, your inherited genetic makeup may predispose you to certain types of cancer.
-However, you can take action to address some common risk factors for cancer by making smart choices about what you put on your plate—and what to avoid putting on your plate.
+However, you can take action now to address common risk factors for cancer.
+For example, you can make smart choices about what you put on your plate—and what to avoid putting on your plate.
 Carcinogenic foods fall into the latter category.

 What Are Carcinogens?

-First, let’s start with a definition: The word “carcinogen” means a substance that can alter cells so they become cancerous, meaning that they can invade and destroy nearby tissue and may spread to other parts of the body.
+First, let’s start with a carcinogen definition: The word refers to a substance that can alter cells so they become cancerous, meaning that they can invade and destroy nearby tissue and may spread to other parts of the body.
 Substances that are known carcinogens include chemicals found in air pollution, cigarette smoke, and some pesticides.

 Foods Linked with Cancer Risk